 Known for its spiritual aura, Ajmer city was named in the memory of ‘Ajay Meru’.
 Expressing the tradition and culture of a historic gem, visiting Ajmer can be a truly unforgettable experience for many.
 The convivial charm of the Rajasthani royalness along with a perfect mix of architecture is perhaps what majorly draws tourists to this interesting city.

 Surrounded by Aravalli hills, this city is known for a plethora of reasons out of which one is the presence of the famous Dargah Sharif of Saint Muin-ud-din-Chisti.
-Filled with the charm of old heritage, a trip to Ajmer is nothing short of a magical experience for the travellers.
+Filled with the charm of old heritage, a trip to Ajmer is nothing short of a magical experience for travelers.

 Brimming with some of the most gorgeous historic spots, Ajmer has every reason to be explored.
-It is the place to realize and relish the history, culture, and the beauty of it.
+It is the place to realize and relish the history, culture, and beauty of it.
 Being a historical city, it receives a great number of tourists on an annual basis.
 Everything about this city will help you discover undiscovered nuances about it.

 The months from October to March is the best time to visit Ajmer.
 The overall climatic conditions are suitable for sightseeing during this time as compared to the summer months when the scorching sun is right above your head.
 And during the monsoon months, the city comes across as very refreshing.

 The city of Ajmer was founded by Raja Ajaypal Chauhan in the 7th century.
 He had constructed the hill fort 'Ajay Meru' also known as the 'Invincible Hill'.
 It was him only who established the Chauhan dynasty that had continued to rule the country even though there were perpetual waves of Turkish invasions all across India during that particular time frame.
 And visiting the city today, one may not be able to make it if this the same city which once breathed nothing but the magnificence of history.